stautonico/CST4714-final/README.md

 describe 15 scripts.
 idntify and describe business/rules and processes that would be automated. systems become slow when things are running, identify and resolve.

-        At least two (1) of the trigger must be for delete